 [Section 160A inserted by No. 16 of 2005 s.
 12.]

 161A.
-Issue or renewal of policy without approval
+Unapproved incorporated insurance offices not to issue or renew policies

 An incorporated insurance office shall not issue or renew a policy insuring an employer against his liability to pay compensation under this Act unless the incorporated insurance office is approved by the Minister under section 161 and the approval is not suspended at the time of the issue or renewal of the policy or has not been revoked by the Minister.

 Penalty: $5 000.